cfergs/azure_appgw-scaleset_tf/README.md

 Modify the default values in `variables.tf` to suit your requirements

 #### Step 3 - Terraform Run
-Change the current directory to `azure_appgw-scaleset_terraform` and execute the following
+Change the current directory to `azure_appgw-scaleset_tf` and execute the following
 ```
 $ terraform init
 $ terraform plan